 Cinema and Media Studies

 Cinema Studies approaches the history of film and related media from a variety of perspectives: historical, critical, and theoretical.
 It examines a wide array of texts, from early silent-film-era cinema to YouTube.
 The advancement of media technology is of particular interest to this field, as the invention of new forms of visual and auditory storytelling necessitates new critical lenses to interpret their societal and political implications.
-While focused on situating media in the broader contexts of modernism, narrative theory, commerial entertainment and consumer culture, and technologies of production.
+While focused on situating media in the broader contexts of modernism, narrative theory, commercial entertainment and consumer culture, and technologies of production.

-- 2-course CIMS core: ENGL 1900 or 1901 and ENGL 1950
+- 2 courses to complete the CIMS Core—ENGL 1900 or 1901, and ENGL 1950

 - 1 course from The One Series (anything within this range: ENGL 4500-4998)

 - 1 Literature Seminar in either Literature Before 1700 (a course with the AEB7 attribute) or Literature Before 1900 (a course with the AEB9 attribute)